Posted: 4/25/16 | April 25th, 2016

-Last year, I interviewed Cory Lee, a wheelchair bound traveler, about his experience seeing the world.
+Last year, I interviewed Cory Lee, a wheelchair user and avid traveler, about his experience seeing the world.
 I’m a firm believer that travel is possible for people from all walks of life, so when I stumbled across Cory’s website, I knew I wanted to share his inspirational story.
 You don’t meet a lot of disabled travelers on the road.

 Matt: Tell everyone about yourself.

 You’ve been in a wheelchair for a year.
-What happened?
+Can you tell us what happened?

 Were you a big traveler before you started using a wheelchair?